Srirangapatna: Daria Daulat Bagh

 The Dariya Daulat Palace (Summer Palace) is set amidst beautiful gardens called Daria Daulat Bagh.
 Tippu Sultan built this palace in 1784.
 The palace is built in the Indo-Saracenic style is mostly made of teakwood.
 The palace has a rectangular plan and is built on a raised platform.

-Other attractions in Srirangapatna include the Jumma Masjid (a Mosque) and the Daria Daulat Gardens.
-The mosque has stone Arabic inscriptions which mention the 99 titles given to the almighty Allah, and the Farsi inscriptions which mentions that the Jamia Masjid called Masjid-E-Ala was built in AD 1782 by Tipu Sultan.
+Other attractions in Srirangapatna include the Jama Masjid (a Mosque) and the Dariya Daulat Gardens.
+The mosque has stone Arabic inscriptions which mention the 99 titles given to the almighty Allah, and the Farsi inscription which mentions that the Masjid was built in AD 1782 by Tipu Sultan.

 Tipu Sultan Gumbaz

 The Gumbaz is an impeccably detailed mausoleum and houses the remains of Tipu Sultan, his father Hyder Ali and his mother Fatima Begum among beautifully manicured gardens.
 Various tombs of other relatives surround the gumbaz, some with small signs offering guidance on which specific individuals are buried here.
 The outer gumbaz columns are made of amphibolite, a very dark rock that exudes a somber richness.
 Handcrafted door frames covered in a deep lacquer finish lead into an inner tomb illuminated only by natural light.
 All visitors are welcome inside, and even encouraged to enter by the friendly doormen.